NHACP-IF/NHACP-specification/nhacp-specification.md

 The following properties are defined:

+* *DTYPE*: The type of object described by the file descriptor.
+See values below.
 * *NBIO*: 0=non-blocking I/O is disabled, 1=non-blocking I/O is enabled.
   This is analogous to querying the O_NONBLOCK flag with fcntl(F_GETFL) as defined by IEEE Std 1003.1-2017.